DeviationTX/deviation-manual/source/ch_navigating.rst

 -----------
 There are 2 different unconnected menus available:

 * The transmitter menu allows you to select transmitter-specific options as well as monitor channel output & stick input, and monitor telemetry (if available).
-Details of the menu are located in section `Transmitter Menu`_.
+Details of the menu are located in section :ref:`transmitter-menu`.
 * The model menu is the area within deviation that you can configure the type of aircraft you are flying.
 All model data is managed and saved within this menu selection.
-Details of the menu are located in section `Model menu`_.
+Details of the menu are located in section :ref:`model-menu`.

 .. endif::